kad-ecoli/baseline/README.md

 ![results/Fmax_full_nw.png](results/Fmax_full_nw.png?raw=true "results/Fmax_full_nw.png")
 Comparison between NW and blast show that global alignment does not result in significantly more accurate GO prediction than local alignment.
-The freq performances of NW and blast are different because the NW implement only includes a subset of blast hits with positive global alignment score.
+The freq performances of NW and blast are the same because NW only realigns the same set of hits found by blast.

 ## License ##
 This program is free software: you can redistribute it and/or modify